BradleyA/markit/README.md

     edit testfiles/sample.sh

 Run ./markit.
 Enter the next version number when prompted and this brief description '[testing markit issue changes close #1](https://help.github.com/articles/closing-issues-using-keywords/)'.
-You will be prompted for your GitHub password when git pushes testfiles/sample.sh to your remote repository.
+You will be prompted for your GitHub password when git pushes testfiles/sample.sh to your remote Git repository.

     ./markit

 The file testfiles/sample.sh has been updated with metabeta, git tag, git commit, git push, and the issue #1 on GitHub has been [closed](https://help.github.com/articles/closing-issues-using-keywords/).

-View ./markit help pages to learn more about how markit works with tracked and untracked files and without network access to Git remote repository.
+View ./markit help pages to learn more about how markit works with tracked and untracked files and without network access to remote Git repository.

     ./markit --help